LunCol/OH4L/README.md

 Goals:

 1. Most drunk
-2. Least time
-3. Least Money
+2. Least Money
-4. Distance parameters (use google maps)
+3. Distance parameters (use google maps)

+Parameters:
+Your location (use google maps API)
+Distance radius (floor of closest location) google maps api (will this give it to us in closest first - order?)
+Types of alcohol you don't drink (how will we interface with LCBO api to determine this?)